Rights and support against foreign interference

 How to report foreign interference

-If you’re experiencing foreign interference or are feeling unsafe on campus, bullied or harassed, you can report this to AUT.
-Reach out to our support staff who will work with you and the relevant government agencies to stop the activity.
+Are you experiencing foreign interference or feeling unsafe on campus?
+Reach out to our support staff and we'll work with you and the relevant government agencies to stop the behaviour and keep you safe.

 How to report to the NZ Police or NZSIS